CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 - Depth: Set the depth to 0.
 This ensures the query will only return pages directly in the "Living people" category, without including any subcategories.
 - Combination: Select the Union combination option.
 This will combine all the pages that belong to the "Living people" category, ensuring you capture all relevant entries in this category.

-This query will help you efficiently collect a list of individuals who are contemporary and alive.
+This method will help you efficiently collect a list of individuals who are contemporary and alive.

 #### Contemporary Dead and Historical People
 To classify Contemporary Dead and Historical People, use a heuristic approach based on the "People by millennium" category.
 This category tree organizes individuals based on their birth or death period, including subcategories like deaths or births by decades, centuries, and millennia.
 Follow these steps: